Extended Producer Responsibility

 Source: Heo and Jung (2014).

-Amongst ASEAN countries, Singapore has an ambitious initiative of targeting not later than 2025 the implementation of the EPR framework for managing packaging waste, including plastics.
-This initiative follows the Singapore Packaging Agreement amongst the government, industries, and non-governmental organisations.
-To support the initiative, Singapore, through the National Environment Agency, will introduce in 2020 the mandatory packaging reporting and 3R plans for packaging for producers of packaged products and supermarkets, legislated under the Resource Sustainability Act 2019 (Act No. 29 of 2019) (NEA, 2019).
+Singapore has an ambitious initiative among ASEAN countries of targeting the implementation of the EPR framework for managing packaging waste, including plastics, no later than 2025.
+It follows the Singapore Packaging Agreement between the government, industries, and non-governmental organisations.
+To support this, Singapore, through the National Environment Agency, introduced mandatory packaging reporting and 3R plans for packaging for producers of packaged products and supermarkets in 2020, legislated under the Resource Sustainability Act 2019 (Act No. 29 of 2019) (NEA, 2019).

 Table 2 shows the status of EPR implementation in ASEAN countries.